codeHaiku22/Simple-System-Info/README.md

 # Simple-System-Info
-A tool that uses WMI to obtain system information about loal and remote machines
+A tool that uses WMI to obtain system information about local and remote machines

 ![screenshot](screenshot.png)